Job Title: Registered Veterinary Technician

 FLSA Status: Non-Exempt

 The RVT has the primary responsibility for the cost-effective, sterile, sanitary, and efficient operation of the SSPCA Spay and Neuter Clinic.
-This position assists the staff veterinarians in the primary care and treatment of pre-op and postoperative surgery animals and maintains all procedures and practices with the Spay Clinic to meet the highest standards possible.
+This position assists licensed veterinarians in the primary care and treatment of pre-op and post-operative surgery animals and maintains all procedures and practices with the Spay Clinic to meet the highest standards possible.
+A current California Registered Veterinary Technician License is required for this position.

 Essential Job Functions: